 This change sparks a number of questions for business owners who are used to reporting nonemployee compensation in Box 7 on Form 1099-MISC.
 (One of the main questions being: why the heck do I need to fill out YET ANOTHER FORM?)

-In this post, we’ll cover everything you need to know about the change so that you’re prepared once the 2021 tax season rolls around.
+In this post, we’ll cover everything you need to know about the change so that you’re prepared once tax season rolls around.

 Below you’ll find: